generation of TSC researchers and drugs.

 I am also an experienced yacht skipper and regularly cruise the North, Baltic and Mediterranean seas with a group of friends.
 Now is the time for us to explore the American waters, and perhaps attempt the challenge of crossing the Atlantic!

-Finally, do you have anything you would wish to say to the UK TSC community?
+you have anything you would wish to say to the UK TSC community?